Poortugal; Where all dreams are shattered and all nightmares begin

 Very dirty and degraded Portuguese building facades

 The vast majority of Portuguese people live in these ugly, dirty buildings in large apartment complexes.
-Portugal is an anti-life and anti-happiness country.
-(Of course, there are also very nice, beautiful and modern apartments and houses, but these are only affordable by a very small minority of privileged people with salaries and wealth far above the Portuguese average.) | The Real Portugal
+Portugal is an anti-life, anti-happiness country.
+(Of course, there are also very nice, beautiful and modern apartments and houses, but these are only affordable by a very small minority of privileged people with salaries and wealth far above the Portuguese average). | The Real Portugal

 An episode that illustrates why it is so frighteningly easy to die or be crippled for life in a Portuguese public hospital.

 Now imagine what else goes on in these slaughterhouses of Portuguese hospitals, but nobody ever knows because it is not always so obvious or even advertised.
-In Portugal it is very difficult to know the truth, everything is always eagerly buried, the reality is always much worse than what one see at first sight.
+In Portugal it is very difficult to know the truth, everything is always eagerly buried, and the reality is always much worse than what one see at first sight.

-When you finally manage to solve some urgent matter in Portugal, you have the odd but very real feeling that you were just lucky.
+When you finally manage to solve some urgent problem in Portugal, you have the odd but very real feeling that you were just lucky.
 Everything in Portugal is quite erratic and unpredictable, from the most trivial thing to the most serious one when your life is on the line.

 The Portuguese government is so generous that it granted the magnificent sum of 125 euros to every Portuguese to fight the rising inflation caused by the criminal invasion of Ukraine.
 It was a lifesaver! (sarc.)
-Though money is never in short supply for the endless corrupt.
+Though money is never in short supply for the endlessly corrupt.

 When you need it most, Portugal gives you peanuts!

-In my opinion, Portuguese banks operate normally on a daily basis, but the problem is that you never know the REAL situation behind the façade and if something very devious happens you can be absolutely sure that you will lose all your money and no one will come to rescue you, like the millions of Portuguese who were swindled by so many Portuguese banks and lost all their savings, billions of euros belonging to families were lost and so many lives destroyed forever.
+In my opinion, the Portuguese banks operate normally on a daily basis, but the problem is that you never know the REAL situation behind the façade and if something very devious happens you can be absolutely sure that you will lose all your money and no one will come to rescue you, like the millions of Portuguese who were swindled by so many Portuguese banks and lost all their savings, billions of euros belonging to families were lost and so many lives destroyed.

 Portugal is a graveyard of everything; dreams, projects, businesses, lives… Nothing flourishes and everything withers and dies very quickly.